• WealthSquats

 Picture

-The statistics paint a picture of ‘less’: on average, women have longer lifespans, lower earnings, reduced investment, fewer assets, diminished business funding, and less confidence in their financial abilities.
+The statistics paint a picture of ‘less’.
+On average, women have longer lifespans, lower earnings, reduced investment, fewer assets, diminished business funding, and less confidence in their financial abilities.

 Pay Gap